Integralist/integralist.co.uk/content/page/resume.md

 Each year I would also participate in the various working groups and mentoring programs, and become part of the 'on-call' rota and handle interactions with the Hackerone program.

-> Note: I'm a remote worker and currently my team is based in New York, so good communication (+ focus and work ethic) is essential.
+> **NOTE**: I'm a remote worker and currently my team is based in New York, so good communication (+ focus and work ethic) is essential.

 ### BBC (Jan 2013 - June 2016)